The Wrapbook Team

 • Whether the business provides benefits, such as sick pay, vacation, pension, equity, etc.

-• The terms of the employment, (i.e. how long is the contract for)?
+• What are the terms of the employment (i.e., how long is the contract)?

-A crucial determinant of party relationship is whether or not the worker’s business is out of the usual course of the employer’s business.
+A crucial determinant of party relationship is whether the worker’s business is out of the usual course of the employer’s business.

 For example, a painter hired to paint a bank would likely be an independent contractor, as the function of a bank isn’t to paint.
-However, a painter working for a painting company could be an employee, since painting is a crucial part of a painting company (shocking, I know).
+However, a painter working for a painting company could be an employee, since painting is a crucial part of a painting company.

 The ABC Test

-Like the Common Law Test, the ABC Test is yet another way states determine your worker’s status as either a contractor or employee.
+Like the Common Law Test, the ABC Test is another way to determine your worker’s status as a contractor or employee.

 The ABC test uses three factors that are in some ways similar to portions of Common Law.